Start a business in dubai, UAE: Step-by-Step Guide in 2022

 9. Prepare your Memorandum of Association

 It is important to understand the complexities of a Memorandum of Association (MoA) to start a business in Dubai.
 Therefore, before drafting the MoA, make sure to get expert advice.
-The MoA should be drafted in accordance with the UAE government’s mandates and must also take into consideration your business interests before you start a company in Dubai.
+The MoA should be drafted in accordance with the UAE government’s mandates.
+It should also take into consideration your business interests before you start a company in Dubai.

 10. Rent an office

 Depending on your business needs, you can choose to rent an office unit or opt for a shared workspace in a business centre.
 An office space can also determine the number of visas you can request for from the Department of Economic Development (DED).

 11. Get the tenancy contact & ejari